ikarus-project/ikarus/docs/website/01_theory/localFunctions.md

    ```cpp
        u.evaluateDerivative(gpIndex, wrt(coeff(i,j)));
    ```
-   Therefore, this function seperates the two wrt. arguments and returns the corresponding first order derivatives.
+   Therefore, this function separates the two wrt. arguments and returns the corresponding first order derivatives.
 6. Compile time branch for the case where no spatial derivatives are requested bot only wrt. coefficients is needed.
 7. Creates a new argument variable where the along argument is replaced by `v`.
 8. This function evaluates the derivatives of `l` wrt to both passed wrt arguments.
 Furthmore, it takes the give along argument since otherwise the returned object would be a 3 dimensional array.